 But can it be repeated in Maryland?

 Gonzalez said he has high hopes for other lights.
-Some of the towers are on land, not in the water, which would help renovators and visitors.
+Some of the towers are on land, not in the water, which would help both renovators and visitors.

 A more daunting challenge comes from the 12 lighthouses with a "caisson" design.
 These are essentially tall metal tubes set in the water.
 Some are not very accessible, with only a ladder running up the outside.

-Bloody Point Bar Light, a caisson lighthouse built in 1882 off the southern tip of Kent Island on the Eastern Shore, has provided a lesson in how daunting a project these could be.
+Bloody Point Bar Light, a caisson lighthouse built in 1882 off the southern tip of Kent Island on the Eastern Shore, has already provided a lesson in how daunting a project these could be.